-The application of evolutionary clustering has been recently investigated by numerous researchers.
-Evolutionary clustering, motivated by natural evolution, typically encodes a solution to the clustering problem as a chromosome.
+In evolutionary clustering, a solution to the clustering problem is typically encoded as a chromosome.
 Next, by employing evolutionary operators and a population of solutions the algorithm probes the search space to find a globally optimum partition of the data.
 The most commonly used evolutionary operators are: selection, recombination, and mutation.
 Each operator transforms one or more input chromosomes into one or more output chromosomes.
 A fitness function evaluated on a chromosome determines a chromosome's likelihood of surviving into the next generation.
-In early approaches [8, 17], chromosomes encoded the partition of n objects into Kclusters and Genetic Algorithms were employed to find the best partition.
-However, the sensitivity of GAs to the selection of various parameters such as population size, crossover and mutation probabilities, and the difficulties of the representation scheme, have presented a major problem.
-Hybrid approaches [4] demonstrated that they can perform better than the simple GA.
+In early approaches [8, 18], chromosomes encoded the partition of n objects into K clusters and Genetic Algorithms were employed to identify the best partition.
+However, the sensitivity of GAs to the selection of the various parameters like population size, and crossover and mutation probabilities, as well as, the difficulties associated with the representation scheme, presented a major problem.
+Better results were obtained through hybrid approaches [4].

 However, it is possible to represent the clustering procedure as an optimization problem of locating the optimal centroids of clusters.
-Thus, any kind of evolutionary technique can be employed since a possible clustering solution has a direct representation as a real-valued vector of the centroids.
-Previous approaches employed Evolutionary Strategies [5], Evolutionary Programming [15], and recently Particle Swarm Optimization [30].
-All these approaches demonstrated that it is possible to obtain high quality partitions, but at the expense of a high computational cost.
+Thus, all evolutionary techniques can be employed since a clustering solution can be represented as a real-valued vector of the centroids.
+Previous approaches employed Evolutionary Strategies [5], Evolutionary Programming [15], and recently Particle Swarm Opti- mization [31].
+All these approaches demonstrated that it is possible to obtain high quality partitions, but at a high computational cost.

-In this paper we try to tackle the high computational cost of traditional evolutionary techniques by introducing a new fitness criterion.
-This criterion is based on a windowing technique already used in other clustering algorithms [27, 31].
+In this paper we attempt to tackle the high computational cost of traditional evolutionary techniques by introducing a new fitness criterion.
+This criterion is based on a windowing technique already employed in other clustering algorithms [28, 32].
 The proposed approach is independent of the evolutionary technique employed.
-In this paper we employ the Differential Evolution algorithm as recent works [20] demonstrate its superior performance on such problems.
+In this paper we employ the Differential Evolution algorithm as recent work [21] has demonstrated its superior performance on such problems.

 A critical and open issue in cluster analysis, is the determination of the number of clusters present in a dataset.
-The evolutionary clustering techniques proposed so far, require from the user to specify the number of clusters present in the data prior to the execution of the algorithm.
+The evolutionary clustering techniques proposed so far, with the exception of [17], require from the user to specify the number of clusters present in the data prior to the execution of the algorithm.
 The proposed approach can provide an approximation to the number of clusters present in a dataset.